Skip to contents

 Starting from a Seurat object

-A seurat object for the demo data can be accessed from WU2161_seurat_obj.rds.
+A Seurat v5 object for the demo data can be accessed from scRNAseq_demo_seurat_obj.rds.

 First, load the seurat object into R: